 Currently, MultCloud offers 2 unique modes for you to share photos from Google Photos.
 One is "Public Share", which allows anyone with the share link to view the photo, and the other is "Private Share", which allows only recipients who have the password to view the photo via the share link.

 So, how to share Google Photo albums privately with MultCloud's "Private Share"?

-- If you want to add more clouds to MultCloud, simply repeat steps 2 and 3 above.
+- If you want to add more clouds to MultCloud, simply repeat step 2 above.

-- If you want to share photos from other cloud accounts, just click the cloud you added earlier in the "My Cloud Drives" list and select the folder you want to share.
+- If you want to share photos from other cloud accounts, such as share photos on iCloud, just click the cloud you added earlier in the "My Cloud Drives" list and select the folder you want to share.

-Step 4: Check the box in front of the folder.
-Then right-click and select "Share" or click Share in the upper menu bar.
+Check the box in front of the folder.
+Then right-click and select "Share" or click "Share" in the upper menu bar.